Social Support Channels

-Description: An Open Forum for those with Asthma or those with Loved ones with Asthma.
+This private Facebook group is an open forum for those with Asthma or those with Loved ones with Asthma.
 Sometimes we Just need answers that we might not know!

-Description: A group where parents of children with asthma, or asthma like problems, can share their experiences and provide each other with support.
+This is a private Facebook group where parents of children with asthma, or asthma like problems, can share their experiences and provide each other with support.

-Description: The purpose of this group is for parents of children with asthma to be able to ask questions and provide support to each other.
+The purpose of this private Facebook group is for parents of children with asthma to be able to ask questions and provide support to each other.
 Each of us are the best experts on our own children and the things we can share with each other benefit everyone.
 This group is meant to be just for parents/caretakers.

 Associations & Networks